 Curb space is a dynamic use area that has evolved dramatically in recent years.
 An efficient, well-functioning curb lane is essential to the quality of life, health, safety, and economic vitality of the City.
 The boom in e-commerce and food delivery, increases in ride share vehicles and bike usage, the introduction of Dining Out NYC, and new concepts for Waste Containerization are rapidly reshaping how curbs are used and managed.
-DOT’s goal is to implement curb management strategies that address the dynamic community needs of today and better prepare us for the future.
+NYC DOT’s goal is to implement curb management strategies that address the dynamic community needs of today and better prepare us for the future.
 Review the Curb Management Action Plan for more information.

 Curb Management for Pedestrians